 We can determine opportunity costs in the two countries by comparing the slopes of their respective production possibilities curves at the points where they are producing.
 At point A in Panel (a) of Figure 17.3 "Comparative Advantage in Roadway and Seaside", one additional boat costs two trucks in Roadway; that is its opportunity cost.
 At point A' in Panel (b), 1 additional boat in Seaside costs only 0.2 truck.
 Alternatively, we can ask about the opportunity cost of an additional truck.
 In Roadway, an additional truck costs 0.5 boats.
 In Seaside, it costs five boats.
-Roadway thus has a comparative advantage in producing trucks; Seaside has a comparative advantage in producing trucks; Seaside has a comparative advantage in Roadway and Seaside".
+Roadway thus has a comparative advantage in producing trucks; Seaside has a comparative advantage in producing boats.
+This situation is suggested pictorially in Figure 17.4 "A Picture of Comparative Advantage in Roadway and Seaside".

-1. Situation in which an economy or individual can produce more of any good per unit of labor than another country or individual.
+Situation in which an economy or individual can produce more of any good per unit of labor than another country or individual.